technologiestiftung/lab-site/source/_collections/_team_en/yannick-mueller.md

 uid: yannick-mueller
 image: /assets/images/yannick_sw_final.jpg
 mail: yannick.mueller@technologiestiftung-berlin.de
-description: Yannick arbeitet als wissenschaftlicher Mitarbeiter für die Technologiestiftung Berlin im CityLAB Berlin.
-Er unterstützt bei der Organisation von Veranstaltungen, Partnerschaften sowie Beteiligungsformaten und vertritt die Interessen der Technologiestiftung im Austausch rund um digitale, politische Themen in Wissenschaft und urbaner Praxis.
-Yannick hat Politik- und Verwaltungswissenschaft an der Zeppelin Universität sowie der Universität Leipzig studiert.
+description: Yannick works as a research associate for Technologiestiftung Berlin at CityLAB Berlin.
+He supports the organization of events, partnerships and participation formats while representing the interests of Technologiestiftung Berlin in digital and political topics in exchange with both science and urban practitioners.
+Yannick studied political and administrative science at Zeppelin University and the University of Leipzig.
 twitter: YannickAntonioM
 github:
 position: Research Associate